jperkel/mymanuscript/manuscript.md

 This is my favorite feature of Manubot [@doi:10.1371/journal.pcbi.1007128].
 It will also give you a chance to review a pull request."

 Citations are added by identifier.
-Greene's pull request added a reference to the original Manubot paper by inserting "@doi" followed by the DOI: 10.1371/journal.pcbi.1007128.
+Greene's pull request added a reference to the original Manubot paper using just the DOI: 10.1371/journal.pcbi.1007128.
 Citations can also be added using arXiv or PubMed IDs, URLs, and [other identifiers](https://greenelab.github.io/meta-review/#tbl:citations).
 Here we'll add a second reference by DOI. [@doi:10.1038/d41586-019-03632-y].
 Note the tooltip that appears if you mouse over the inline references, which reveals the PubMed ID, among other information.
 As this particular reference is actually cited twice in the article, you should also see navigation arrows that allow you to jump to each location.

 Maecenas porttitor congue massa.
 Fusce posuere, magna sed pulvinar ultricies, purus lectus malesuada libero, sit amet commodo magna eros quis urna.
 Nunc viverra imperdiet enim.
 Fusce est. Vivamus a tellus.
 Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
 Proin pharetra nonummy pede.
 Mauris et orci.